Presentation of Patrick Chapon

 The technique is used in many fields, such as materials for energy, automotive, and semiconductors.
 During the courses, participants will be able to perform elemental profiling on all types of solid samples in thin or thick layers, coatings, plasma deposits, tribological layers, corroded materials, etc.

-A hybrid training course combining theory and practice
+A hybrid training course combining theory, practice and a variety of teaching methods

 “Come and try to stump our trainer with new samples that have never been studied before!”